bvz2000/use/README.md

 ##### USE_PKG_SEARCH_RECURSIVE

 A boolean determining whether to search sub-directories of the paths listed above.
-If False, then only the directories listed above (and none of their sub-directoreis) will be searched.
+If False, then only the directories listed above (and none of their sub-directories) will be searched.
 If this environment variable is not set, defaults to `True`.

 ##### USE_PKG_AUTO_VERSION_OFFSET